 We often tend to think of innovations in the field of road safety as solutions limited to cars, but a team of Dutch designers makes us understand how even the road itself can play an active role.
-Thus a series of interesting studies was born to make driving safer.
+Thus was born a series of interesting studies to make driving safer.

 The concept Glowing Lines takes its cue from the lines of reflectors that can be found here and there on European motorways, but replaces the latter with a special luminescent paint capable of emitting a soft glow for about 10 hours during the night: the difference is substantial, the roads will remain illuminated even if there are no headlights to illuminate them, and distracted passengers, broken cars, animals that occupy the roadway can also be saved.